Funding Opportunities

 Please email applications, as one file, to humanities.center@unh.edu.

-Grants of up to $800 are available to faculty in support of various endeavors in the humanities.
-Discretionary grants support research, direct curriculum development, travel for research and for external funding development, visiting speakers, public and outreach programs, and other humanities projects.
+Discretionary grants support research, curriculum development skills, travel for research and for external funding development, visiting speakers, public and outreach programs, and other humanities projects.
 They are not available for travel to conferences in the U.S. (although they may support travel to conferences abroad, in the absence of other funding) or programs, such as visiting speakers, whose audience is limited to individual classes.
 One area that we are no longer able to support is costs associated with publishing, whether that be indexing, subvention, or other aspects of the process.
 Talks and presentations by visiting scholars must have monetary sponsorship from at least one additional department beyond the host department in order to be considered.

 To apply, write or email the center director, providing a succinct description of the project including a budget.
 If your proposal considers any aspect of race, ethnicity, migration, or identity formation, please note in your email that it aligns with our new public humanities initiative.